 - Adding Imagery

 - Loading and Styling Entities

 - 3D Tiles

 - Camera Modes

 We’ll create a simple application for visualizing sample geocache locations in New York City.
 We’ll load and style multiple types of 2D and 3D data and create several camera and display options that a user can set interactively.
-Finally, as high-tech geocachers, we’ll load a 3D drone model to scout the geocache locations for us to take full advantage of our 3D visualization.
+Finally, as high-tech geocachers, we’ll load a 3D drone model to scout the geocache locations and take full advantage of our 3D visualization.

-By the end of this tutorial, you will have a working overview of Cesium’s features and know how to configure a Cesium viewer, load datasets, create and style geometry, work with 3D Tiles, control the camera, and add mouse interactivity to your application.
+By the end of this tutorial, you will have a working overview of Cesium’s features including configuring a Cesium viewer, loading datasets, creating and styling geometry, working with 3D Tiles, controlling the camera, and adding mouse interactivity to your application.

 Our application for interactively visualizing sample geocache locations.